 You can enjoy it as a dessert or serve it with peanut, bean stews to have a fulfilling meal.
 The typical Kelewele is made from cayenne pepper, salt, and ginger, yet the locals can make a twist with anise, nutmeg, and cinnamon.

 Don’t hesitate to discover Kelewele’s secret with me!

 10. Ampesi – Boiled Yam, Cocoyam, And Plantain

 Don’t ignore Ampesi, as I know you will regret it.
 Ampesi is a long-standing dish containing almost signature starchy veggies in Ghana: plantain, yam, cocoyam, or cassava and even their mixture.
 They are boiled before reaching your hands.

 Like other Ghanian starchy dishes, you cannot eat them alone when there are no highlights for the foods.
 That’s why people pair it with Kontomire, a classic combo of stew, gravy, or palm nut soup.

-Enjoying Ampesi is a smart way to taste unique flavors in this nation.
-Besides, the diversified ingredients help the dish become nutritious food.
+Enjoying Ampesi is an incredible way to taste unique flavors in this nation.
+Besides, the diversified ingredients help the dish become nutritious.
 Let’s try it and tell me about your thoughts.

 11. Jollof Rice